martinepunhcr/MVI_Guatemala/README.md

 ```

 ### 3. Create Project in Rstudio

+Create a github repository
-Create a new project in Rstudio.
+Create a new project in Rstudio from the git.
 Then create a folder and put the required data file

  * __datafolder__: by default `"data-raw"` This is the default folder where to put you data in